djgroen/student-resources/docs/python-abm.rst

 * distance: The length of the link in kilometers.
 * endpoint: A reference to the Location to which this Link will lead.
-* numAgents: Our all-familiar tracking variable that keeps count as to how many refugees are in transit on this link.
+* numAgents: Our all-familiar tracking variable that keeps count as to how many people are in transit on this link.

 Note: As Links are stored in arrays as part of each (starting) Location, we do not need to define the starting Location as a parameter of this class.